 Our approach is decidedly dog and people friendly.
-We place an emphasis on helping people learn how to manage their dog’s time so as to best set them up for behavior success.
-In addition, we adhere to an approach to teaching behaviors that encourages your dog to be motivated to want to learn.
+We adhere to an approach to teaching behaviors that builds motivation in your dog to want to play the training game and place an emphasis on helping people learn how to manage their dog’s time so as to prevent problematic behaviors and best set them up for behavior success.
 Creating a dog that is an enthusiastic student is the easiest and fastest route to helping them achieve success in terms of being a compliant and mannerly member of the family.
 With this goal in mind, positive, reward based training is the way to go!

 What types of tools do you use?

 We focus primarily on identifying rewards that each dog is most fond of and using those things to motivate the dog to comply with requests.
 Rewards can be praise, petting, toys, food, access to the environment (such as the couch), and life rewards (such as being taken for a walk, or being permitted to spend some extra time sniffing at a certain spot).
-Additional tools include plain buckle collars, front clip harnesses, leashes, treat pouches, clickers, targeting objects (such as a target stick or container).
-We do not use electric shock collars (sometimes referred to as e-collars or stimulation collars) as there is no justification for using the pain of electrical stimulation.
-Additionally, the use of shock collars can result in very serious negative side effects such as fear and aggression.
+Additional tools include plain buckle collars, front clip harnesses, leashes, treat pouches, markers, targeting objects (such as a target stick or container).
+We do not use electric shock collars (sometimes referred to as e-collars or stimulation collars).

 What is a clicker, and do I have to use one to train my dog?

 A clicker is a small, hand held device that makes a sharp ‘click’ sound when you press it.
 A clicker allows you to give specific, accurate and timely feedback to your dog in regards to their behavior.
 By pairing the ‘click’ sound with food rewards, it becomes a valuable tool for telling your dog what they did at the moment they heard the sound is what is earning them a reward.
-A verbal marker (a word like “yes!” or “good!”) can also be used as a marker.
+The vast majority of our students prefer to use a verbal marker (a word like “yes!” or “good!”) as one always has their voice with them!

 Should I attend a group class, have private instruction, or have my dog stay with a trainer for board training?